bell07/bashscripts-kernel_cfg/README.md

   6. Check the config comparing with your backup.
 Hint: for easier comparing the files could be sorted ;-)
   7. Create issue in case of issues or new usefull pre-setting
   8. Build the kernel and enjoy

+### Enhanced usage
+The kernel_cfg can handle different profiles using different settings.env files.
+Just call the kernel_cfg with the other env file as parameter `./kernel_cfg config_second.env`.
+I recommend to utilize CONFIG_LOCALVERSION for different kernels in custom config snippet.
+Set the "KERNEL_LOCALVERSION" parameter in second setting.env file to adjust the CONFIG_LOCALVERSION.

 ## Configuration files
 File(s) | Use-case